jdeboer/ganalytics/vignettes/README.md

 * ganalytics needs to know the ID of the Google Analytics **view** that you wish to query.
 You can obtain this in a number of ways:
   * Using the [Google Analytics Query Explorer tool](http://ga-dev-tools.appspot.com/explorer/)
   * From the **Admin page** in Google Analytics under **View Settings**, or
-  * The browser's address bar when viewing a report in Google Analytics - look for the digits between the letter **'p'** and trailing **'/'**, e.g. `.../a11111111w22222222p33333333/` shows a view ID of `33333333`.
+  * The browser's address bar while viewing a report in Google Analytics - look for the digits between the letter **'p'** and trailing **'/'**, e.g. `.../a11111111w22222222p33333333/` shows a view ID of `33333333`.

 * **Alternatively, ganalytics can look up the view ID for you:**
-  * If you have access to only one Google Analytics account, with one property, then ganalytics will automatically select the default view for you.
+  * If you have access to only one Google Analytics account, with one property, then ganalytics will automatically select the default view for you from that property.
-  * Otherwise it will select the default view of the first property from the first account it finds in the list of accounts you have access to.
+  * Otherwise it will select the default view of the first property from the first account that it finds in the list of accounts that you have access to.

 * Return to R and execute the following to load the ganalytics package: